Access to benefits

 - Government must establish a more rigorous case manager training program, and review case loads and resources required to ensure timely service delivery.

 - Ensure that all Veterans with service-related disabilities, and their families, be entitled to the same benefits and support as part of their rehabilitation program, whether they are former members of the Reserve Force or of the Regular Force.

-- VAC and DND need to coordinate the provision of a Veteran’s Identification card for all CAF Veterans and a Veteran’s Family Identification card to streamline services and support outreach.
+- VAC and DND need to coordinate the provision of a Veteran’s Family Identification card to streamline services and support outreach.